i5ar/isar-admin-summary/README.md

 isar-admin-summary
 ==================

-Just another WordPress RSS plugin.
+Flexible Rich Site Summary WordPress plugin for the administration panel.

-This plugin allow to manage Feeds inside the WordPress admin panel.
+This plugin allows to manage Feeds in the WordPress Admin.

 ![alt text](http://bit.ly/1wlMTdM)